televandalist/RADocsTEMP/docs/sort/RA-In-Review.md

-Logging things to be mentioned in the next "year in review" article.
+Logging things to be mentioned in the next "year in review" article!

 ## 2021